Skip to content

 Non-smoking Areas in New York

 Ever since 1987, New York has imposed public smoking regulations.
 The laws are to protect the health and well-being of everyone in the city.
 New York plans to ban tobacco products from the state entirely and smoking is prohibited in most (public) areas.
-There are non-smoking areas in the office, public transport, bars, restaurants, and museums for example.
-Places we’ve already gotten used to in Canada.
-In New York, the smoking ban also applies to parks, swimming pools, squares, beaches, and promenades.
-Smoking in undesignated areas could result in a fine.
+The same rules apply to both vaping and smoking.

 Smoking in NYC - No Smoking in Parks

-Where to Smoke in New York
+Where are you allowed to smoke in New York

 Some bars and clubs also offer an enclosed smoking area, whereas some hotels offer rooms where smoking is allowed.
 Furthermore, you can find special ‘cigar lounges’, often with a corresponding atmosphere and dress code.
 Please note that most of these are meant exclusively for smoking cigars, although some of them do permit smoking cigarettes.
 New York plans to curb smoking and tobacco usage, passing laws stricter laws each year.